 By using our sites or other online authorized features or apps, you are signifying to us that you agree with this policy.
 Although the Online Platform may contain links to other web sites controlled by third parties, you should be aware that we are not responsible for the privacy practices of those, or any other, sites.
 If you have questions about how those web sites collect and use data, you should carefully read those sites’ privacy policies.

-Some Important Vocabulary
+1. Some Important Vocabulary

-Please be a Grown Up: User Age Requirements and Children’s Privacy
+2. User Age Requirements and Children’s Privacy

 Federal law imposes special restrictions and obligations on commercial website operators who direct their operations toward, and collect and use information from children under the age of 13.
 We take those age-related requirements seriously, and consistent with it do not intend for this site or any of our authorized features or apps to be used by children under the age of 18, and certainly not by anyone under the age of 13.
 Moreover, we do not knowingly collect personal information from minors under the age of 18.
 If we become aware that anyone under the age of 18 has submitted personal information to our site, we will delete that information and will not use it for any purpose whatsoever.
 We encourage parents and legal guardians to talk with their children about the potential risks of providing personal information over the Internet.